Templates · Budgeting

 Is the 50/30/20 rule based on gross or net income?

-The 50/30/20 rule is designed around net (after-tax) income.
-If you contribute to a 401k pre-tax, you can count that toward your 20% savings allocation.
+It is built around net (after-tax) income.
+If you put money into a 401k before taxes, you can count that toward your 20% savings.

 Where do minimum debt payments go — needs or savings?

-Minimum required payments go under needs (50%).
-Extra payments above the minimum go under savings and debt payoff (20%).
-This ensures you always cover required obligations first.
+Minimum payments belong under needs (50%).
+Any extra payments you choose to make go under savings and debt payoff (20%).
+This way you always cover the required stuff first.

 Related templates